metosin/reitit/doc/advanced/composing_routers.md

 ;                    :path "/avaruus"}]
 ```

-Helper to get only the route names for matches:
+Let's create a helper to get only the route names for matches:

 ```clj
 (defn name-path [router path]